 The teaching staff includes renowned professors, researchers, and clinicians with expertise in various disciplines, including molecular biology, genetics, neuroscience and bioinformatics, providing interdisciplinary exposure to students.
 Many faculty members have strong research backgrounds with international publications.

-The EEC was impressed by the number of publications in respected journals, with students as first or coauthors.
+The small class sizes ensure personalized attention and close faculty-student interactions.
+Students have the opportunity to participate in faculty-led research projects, leading to co-authorship in scientific journals.
+Indeed, the EEC was impressed by the number of publications in respected journals, with students as first or co-authors.